Systemes6S/graylogdata/README.md

 # GrayLogData Scripts
-A python scripts to import and export an index from ElasticSearch node to another one.
-You can use theses scripts for backup too.
+These python scripts can import and export an index from ElasticSearch node to another one by creating an archive file (.tar.bz2 format).
+You can use these scripts for backup too.

-Theses scripts create an archive file SVG_index_xxx.tar.bz2

 # How to use GrayLogDataExporter.py ?